State Street SPDR S&P North American Natural Resources ETF (NANR) Volatility Skew

 Implied volatility skew shows how IV varies across strike prices for a given expiration.
 Steeper skews indicate higher demand for downside protection relative to upside speculation.

-State Street SPDR S&P North American Natural Resources ETF (NANR) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $817.3M, listed on AMEX, carrying a beta of 0.56 to the broader market.
-The State Street SPDR S&P North American Natural Resources ETF seeks to provide investment results that, before fees and expenses, correspond generally to the total return performance of the S&P BMI North American Natural Resources Index (the "Index")Seeks to provide exposure to U. public since 2015-12-18.
+State Street SPDR S&P North American Natural Resources ETF (NANR) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $769.0M, listed on AMEX, carrying a beta of 0.47 to the broader market.
+The State Street SPDR S&P North American Natural Resources ETF (NANR) aims to replicate the total return performance of the S&P BMI North American Natural Resources Index, before accounting for fees and expenses. public since 2015-12-18.

 Spot Price